 - Draw it out: Ask your child to draw their feelings

 - Anger cards: Ask your child to draw or write what is making them angry on a card.
-With that card, they can pour water on it, tear it up or throw it in the rubbish.
+They can pour water on it with that card, tear it up, or throw it in the rubbish.

-If you would like to set up an appointment please reach out to me on +852 2521 4668 or email firstname.lastname@example.org.
+If you would like to set up an online session, please email email@example.com.

 Although I am a registered clinical psychologist with the Hong Kong Society of Counseling and Psychology, I am not a licensed psychologist or any other type of licensed therapist in the United States.
 The information I am providing here is educational and informational.
 This social media page does not provide professional advice, nor does it create a professional-client relationship or any other type of relationship between us.
 You should always consult your own licensed mental health professional before making any changes regarding your mental health.
 My goal is to educate, guide, consult, and empower you regarding your mental health journey.
 Always consult your licensed mental healthcare provider(s) and never disregard or delay medical advice based on information posted on this page or post.